 Okay, so this isn’t really a way to cut back your budget, but you may be able to earn money without doing much.
 If you sign up for them all, you may be able to earn anywhere from $25-$100+ a month by taking surveys online.

-Survey companies I recommend include VIP Voice, Earning Station, American Consumer Opinion, Survey Downline, Survey Junkie, Clear Voice Surveys, Product Report Card, Survey Club, ProOpinion, YouGov, Pinecone Research, Opinion Outpost, Survey Spot, SaySo4Profit, PanelBucks, PaidSurveys, Prize Rebel, and Harris Poll Online.
+Survey companies I recommend include VIP Voice, American Consumer Opinion, Survey Downline, Survey Junkie, Clear Voice Surveys, Product Report Card, Survey Club, ProOpinion, YouGov, Pinecone Research, Opinion Outpost, Survey Spot, SaySo4Profit, PanelBucks, PaidSurveys, Prize Rebel, and Harris Poll Online.
 They’re free to join and free to use!
 You get paid to answer surveys and to test products.
 It’s best to sign up for as many as you can as that way you can receive the most surveys and make the most money.

 Average amount: $25+ per month